yatsoon/IdAssignment2/README.md

 Resizing added for mobile page
 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

+Home and about page:
+Resizing added for mobile page

 Problems:
 Contact form:
 Name field can have numbers, Contact number field can have letters, if email is not an email the form would not update, if any of the fileds are not filled in the form will not update.

+Home page:
+Get started button does not lead the user to another page.

 Credits